diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 ## Task 4 - # Create or update book CHANGELOG.md
 - Read commits from git history
-- Makesure the changelog has meaning
+- Make sure the changelog has meaning
 - Only look for markdown files, ignore *.html.

 ## Task 5 - # Fix my english